huggingface/hub-docs/docs/hub/repositories.md

 If you do not have `git` available as a CLI command yet, you will need to [install Git](https://git-scm.com/downloads) for your platform.
 You will also need to [install Git LFS](https://git-lfs.github.com/), which will be used to handle large files such as images and model weights.

-We also recommend you create a [Hugging Face account](https://huggingface.co/join) which you'll be able to use to create and manage repositories on the Hub.

 To be able to push your code to the Hub, you'll need to authenticate somehow.
 The easiest way to do this is by installing the [`huggingface_hub` CLI](https://huggingface.co/docs/huggingface_hub/index) and running the login command:

 ```bash